 25. Scissor-Tailed Flycatcher

-The scissor-tailed flycatcher is a beautiful bird, belonging to the Tyrannus genus of kingbirds.
-It is known by various names such as Texas Bird-of Paradise and Swallow-tailed Flycatcher.
+The scissor-tailed flycatcher is a beautiful bird belonging to the Tyrannus genus of kingbirds.
+It is known by various names such as Texas Bird-of-Parise and Swallow-Tailed Flycatcher.

 Its range includes North America and Central South American regions where they breed in open fields, pastures or grasslands with scattered trees available.

-They feed on insects like dragonflies, damselflies and small moths that they catch while gliding through air gracefully with their wings spread apart wide.
+They feed on insects like dragonflies, damselflies, and small moths that they catch while gracefully gliding through the air with their wide wings.

 Kingdom | Animalia |